oneoffcoder/books/sphinx/docker/source/quickstart.rst

     node                                     Node.js is a JavaScript-based platform for s…   8130                [OK]
     tomcat                                   Apache Tomcat is an open source implementati…   2564                [OK]
     openjdk                                  OpenJDK is an open-source implementation of …   1998                [OK]
-    java                                     Java is a concurrent, class-based, and objec…   1976                [OK]
+    java                                     Java is a concurrent, class-based, and object…   1976                [OK]
     ghost                                    Ghost is a free and open source blogging pla…   1062                [OK]
     jetty                                    Jetty provides a Web server and javax.servle…   319                 [OK]
-    groovy                                   Apache Groovy is a multi-faceted language fo…   80                  [OK]
+    groovy                                   Apache Groovy is a multi-faceted language of…   80                  [OK]
     lwieske/java-8                           Oracle Java 8 Container - Full + Slim - Base…   45                                      [OK]
     nimmis/java-centos                       This is docker images of CentOS 7 with diffe…   42                                      [OK] fabric8/java-jboss-openjdk8-jdk          Fabric8 Java Base Image (JBoss, OpenJDK 8)      28                                      [OK]